Should I Watch..? Star Trek V: The Final Frontier

 Should I watch it?

 Unless you're a sponge for any bit of Star Trek, Star Trek V: The Final Frontier should be considered out-of-bounds for casual viewers.
-Further evidence that Star Wars (4) is just better, the film is a boring and uninvolving bucket of ideas that had no hope of ever reaching their full potential.
-Only the production designers and Luckinbill emerge from the wreckage with any credit but this was so close to going into the Hall Of Shame.
+Further evidence that Star Wars is just better, the film is a boring and uninvolving bucket of ideas that had no hope of ever reaching their full potential.
+Only the production designers and Luckinbill emerge from the wreckage with any credit but this was so close to going into my Hall Of Shame, available from my profile page.
 So very close...

 Great For: embarrassing Trekkers, Shatner's ego, Yosemite National Park which looks very pretty in the camping scenes